 Making your data look good also makes it easier to understand and digest.
 No spreadsheets, please!

 Instead, take advantage of the Mentorloop Dashboard.
-For example, instead of just using a spreadsheet to show how your program has grown over time or how matching is going, why not the graphs and charts on your Mentorloop dashboard?
+For example, instead of just a spreadsheet to show how your program has grown over time or how matching is going, why not the graph and charts on your Mentorloop dashboard?
 Not only do these show data in a more aesthetically pleasing way, but they also make your data easier to understand and put into context.

 Tell a story